kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 3. The callback then calls `require('./handler')` which is a module that exports a function, and the handler is passed the `event` and `filename` arguments.
+   Since we’ve cleared the `require` cache, the `./handler` module is hot swapped with the new version.

 In otherwords, we have a directory with `index.js` and `handler.js`: